jakeefleming/SearchEngine/README.md

-# CS50 TSE - Jake Fleming - Lab 6 Extension
+# CS50 TSE - Jake Fleming
 ## GitHub: jakeefleming

 The assignment and Specs are in a [public repo](https://github.com/CS50DartmouthFA24/labs/tse).